 - Inferring AS Relationships: Dead End or Lively Beginning?

-- AS relationships are used to determine the ranking of ASes based on the size of customer cones.
-The rankings are available through the AS rank CGI.
+- AS Rank: AS relationships are used to determine the ranking of ASes based on the size of customer cones.
+The rankings are available through the AS Rank web application.

 - In the paper Revealing the Autonomous System Taxonomy: The Machine Learning Approach, AS relationships play an important role in classification of ASes into the following broad categories: large ISPs, small ISPs, customer networks, university networks, Internet exchange points, and network information centers.
 An empirical AS taxonomy based on these categories is available for download at the Autonomous System Taxonomy Repository page.